Sequential Sweeps and High Dimensional Expansion: A Spectral Gap Bound for

-\end{corollary} The following corollary shows that for constant $n$, having constant local spectral expansion guarentees that $\Gap(\Psq)$ is close to 1 -- thus it allows us to conclude that $\Psq$ mixes rapidly in the complexes of \cite{LubotzkySV05, KaufmanO18b}.
+\end{corollary} For the second statement we note that \cref{thm:yod} implies that we are completely $\ee/n$ product assuming $\gamma_{n-2} \le \ee/2n$ -- see \cref{rem:difficult}.
+In particular, the $\ee$ in the statement of \cref{thm:yod} and the $\ee$ above differ by a factor of $n$.
+The above corollary shows that for constant $n$, having constant local spectral expansion guarentees that $\Gap(\Psq)$ is close to 1 -- thus it allows us to conclude that $\Psq$ mixes rapidly in the complexes of \cite{LubotzkySV05, KaufmanO18b}.

+As already advertised in the introductory part of this paper, in conjunction with \cref{thm:spec-mix-bd}, shows that for very strong $\vec \ee$-product complexes or $\vec \gamma$-local spectral expanders \cref{cor:coraa} immediately implies that within $O(1)$ sweeps $\Psq$ will converge to the stationary distribution: \begin{corollary} Let $(X, \pi)$ be a link-connected $n$-partite simplicial complex with connected links that is a $\vec \gamma$-local spectral expander.
+If we have $\gamma_{n-2} \le \frac{\ee}{2n}$ and all links of $(X,\pi)$ are connected, then for any $\delta > 0$, we have